-Picnics in the snow, wintery walks in the woods, game day tailgates, or even a chance to throw a rug down in a local park.
-Brisk winters days can be a lovely time to host a picnic as long as you plan ahead.
+Cold weather stirs the appetite, making snow picnics, forest walks, game day tailgates, or park gatherings delightful.
+Brisk winter days can be a lovely time to host a picnic – as long as you plan ahead.

 There’s something nice about rugging up in your winter woollies and hitting the great outdoors.
 However, you still need to be prepared for an extended time outside and the possibility of a change in weather.

-Make sure your picnic party have all the required clothing – Jackets, hats, gloves, scarves etc for the weather and any anticipated changes in weather.
+Ensure your picnic party has all the required clothing – Jackets, hats, gloves, scarves, etc for the weather and any anticipated changes in weather.

-Also pack all the appropriate picnic gear to ensure your time outdoors is comfortable.

-Do you need extra blankets, an umbrella (a large beach umbrella is very handy for winter picnics) or even a portable table to keep you off the ground?
+Also, pack all the appropriate picnic gear to ensure your time outdoors is comfortable – Do you need extra blankets, an umbrella (a large beach umbrella is very handy for winter picnics), or even a portable table to keep you off the ground?

 Winter Picnic Essentials

-Aside from your usual picnic essentials, there are a few things you should remember to pack in winter.
+Aside from warm clothes and your usual picnic essentials, there are a few things you should remember to pack in winter.

 - Sunscreen, because winter rays can be just as harmful.